scan-dev/BMAID/bmaid-agent/ide-bmaid-orchestrator.md

 Immediate Action Commands:

-- `*help`: Ask user if they want a list of commands, or help with Workflows or advice on BMad Method.
+- `*help`: Ask user if they want a list of commands, or help with Workflows or advice on BMaid Method.
 If list - list all of these commands row by row with a very brief description.
 - `*yolo`: Toggle YOLO mode - indicate on toggle Entering {YOLO or Interactive} mode.
 - `*core-dump`: Execute the `core-dump' task.
 - `*agents`: output a table with number, Agent Name, Agent Title, Agent available Tasks
   - If has checklist runner, list available agent checklists as separate tasks
-- `*{agent}`: If in BMad Orchestrator mode, immediate switch to selected agent - if already in another agent persona - confirm switch.
+- `*{agent}`: If in BMaid Orchestrator mode, immediate switch to selected agent - if already in another agent persona - confirm switch.
-- `*exit`: Immediately abandon the current agent or party-mode and drop to base BMad Orchestrator
+- `*exit`: Immediately abandon the current agent or party-mode and drop to base BMaid Orchestrator
 - `*tasks`: List the tasks available to the current agent, along with a description.
 - `*party`: This enters group chat with all available agents.
 You will roleplay all agent personas as necessary